3 things Professor Robert Kelly's viral interview brings to light (other than the situation in South Korea)

 The professor is even more flustered now and attempts to smile (or grimace).
 And it looks like the end of the interview is near until Ninja Mum throws herself in the room with the agility of a, well, yoga instructor, and saves the day.
 (But of course, that's what us mums do, right?)

 Jung-a Kim, a Yoga instructor and the professor's wife, expertly collects the little disrupters as only a mother can.
 She herds them out, squealing their protest, in a matter of seconds.

 After getting them out the room, allowing her husband to carry on with his interview, she lunges back in and closes the door.

 End of the most hilarious video of the year so far.

 But is it all fun and games?

-It’s true – I could not stop laughing and watching re-runs of the video as I’m sure most of you reading this would have too.
+It's true – I could not stop laughing and watching re-runs of the video.
+I'm sure most of you reading this have done the same too.
 But once I wiped away my tears of mirth, it occurred to me that this video cleverly opened the can of worms that is parenting these days.